 As described above, the determination of Net Debt Surplus Amount or Net Debt Excess Amount is based on a comparison of (i) Closing Date Net Debt and (ii) Target Net Debt for the Plan Debtors.
-A calculation based on the assumptions outlined above results in a Net Debt Surplus Amount of \$444442 million.
-Therefore, the amount of the Spinco Note is equal to the Hughes Amount less 80% of the Net Debt Surplus Amount; provided that in no event will the Spinco Note Amount be less than zero.
-Pursuant to the Plan, on account of their contingent equity interests, the Hughes Heirs will receive, at the Plan Debtors' option, a note issued by Spinco, New GGP Common Stock and/or Spinco Common Stock, and/or Cash.
-The Hughes Heirs Obligations are in dispute.
-Based on the Debtors' estimate of the Hughes Heirs Obligations, the amount of the Spinco Note is estimated to be zero.
-The actual value of the Hughes Heirs Obligations will be determined by agreement of the parties, by an appraisal process, or by the Bankruptcy Court.
-Determination of the Hughes Heirs Obligation and, thus, the Hughes Amount may impact whether a Spinco Note will be issued.
-The assumptions in the projections and used in the estimation of the Spinco Note are not binding as to the ultimate treatment of the Hughes Heirs Obligations and in no way impacts the parties' claims, rights or defenses.
+A calculation based on the assumptions outlined above results in a Net Debt Surplus Amount of \$351 million.
+Therefore, the amount of the Spinco Note is equal to the Hughes Amount less the Net Debt Surplus Amount; provided that in no event will the Spinco Note Amount be less than zero.
+Pursuant to the Plan, on account of their contingent equity interests the Hughes Heirs will receive, at the Plan Debtors' option, a note issued by Spinco, equity in New GGP and Spinco, or cash.
+For purposes of this estimate, it is assumed that the Hughes Heirs recovery will be in equity of New GGP.
+This assumption is not binding as to the ultimate treatment of the Hughes Heirs Obligations and the Debtors' reserve their rights with respect thereto.
+Based on this assumption, the Hughes Amount is assumed to equal zero.
+Further, because the Hughes Amount is assumed to equal zero, the amount of the Spinco Note is estimated to be zero.